atjiu/pybbs/README.md

 - Modify configuration item in configuration file `src/main/resources/application.yml`
 - Create database `pybbs-springboot`
 - Run main method of `PybbsApplication.java`
-- After the project starts, the table is created automatically, and then `pybbs-springboot.sql` is imported into the database
 - Browser `http://localhost:8080/`
 - Default account `tomoya` `123123`